 New research shows that type 2 diabetes (T2D) is linked to an imbalance in the gut microbiome.
 Over time, people with T2D have lost beneficial bacterial strains that help digest dietary fiber and produce butyrate, a key molecule needed for balancing insulin and glucose levels.
 Research shows there are three components to managing diabetes: diet, exercise and the microbiome.
 This helps explain why diet and exercise are often not enough to keep blood glucose under control.
 [1-3, 36] The connection between the gut microbiome and T2D has been widely recognized by the American Diabetes Association, Mayo Clinic, Johns Hopkins and others.
 [13-15]

 Clinically Tested.
-PGC has been clinically shown to help people with type 2 diabetes (T2D) manage A1C levels and blood sugar spikes.
+PGC has been clinically shown to help people with type 2 diabetes (T2D) taking metformin manage A1C and blood sugar spikes.
 These results were presented at the American Diabetes Association's 79th Scientific Sessions.

 Novel and Targeted.
 Our unique, patented formula includes targeted strains discovered through DNA sequencing to meet the specific dietary needs of people with T2D.
 Pendulum Glucose Control is designed to address deficiencies and increase the gut microbiome's butyrate-producing and mucin-regulating functions.

 In a randomized, double-blinded, placebo controlled, multi-site study, PGC demonstrated statistically significant reductions in A1C and blood sugar spikes (AUC), after 12 weeks of use, compared to placebo, in people with T2D, managed with diet and exercise alone, or, in combination with metformin and/or sulfonylurea.